mitchallen/cloud-run-103/README.md

 * https://cloud.google.com/artifact-analysis/docs/controlling-costs

-While testing this repo I recevied a small bill for **Container Registry Vulnerability Scanning**.
+While testing this repo I received a small bill for **Container Registry Vulnerability Scanning**.

 It seems that every time I cleaned my artifacts and started over with a fresh container for demo purposes - I was getting charged **$0.26 USD**

 * * *

-This package was created as a gloud run demo.
+This package was created as a gcloud run demo.

 This is an update to my older, now outdated demos (cloud-run-101, cloud-run-102).